13 Things to Do in Brooklyn NYC

 Brooklyn Beach

-On the other hand, in Main Street Park there is a tiny rocky beach known as Pebble Beach.
-There is a kind of bleachers where you can sit for a while and relax, look at the photos you've taken so far and enjoy the panoramic view of the city.
-If you're travelling to New York in the summer, this is the place to be during the hottest days of July and August in New York.
+On the other hand, in Main Street Park there is a small rocky beach known as Pebble Beach.
+There is a kind of grandstand where you can sit for a while to rest, look at the photos you have taken so far and also enjoy the panoramic view of the city.
+If you are travelling to New York in summer, this place will be key for the hottest days of July and August in New York.

-Another plan to do in Brooklyn during your visit, especially between August and October, is to rent a kayak to cruise the East River.
+Another thing to do in Brooklyn during your visit, especially between August and October, is to rent a kayak to paddle along the East River.
 You can find more information on the official website.
-If you're looking for more special plans like this, don't miss this list of must-see New York experiences.
+If you're looking for more special plans like this, don't miss this list of essential experiences in New York.

 Brooklyn Flea Market| ©Jason Lam